Kyun-J/FlexHybridApp-Android/README.md

 # FlexibleHybrid

-FlexibleHybridApp is a library that provides several features to develop HybridApp, including the implementation of Web<->Native Interface as Promise.
+FlexibleHybridApp is a library that provides various convenience functions to develop HybridApp, such as implementing interface between WebPage and Native with promises.

 # How to add libraries